Smooth and silky cream inside of a tender choux dough and covered with a rich dark chocolate. This chocolate eclair is an ultimate pleasure.

 - Add the flour and whisk vigorously until no lumps remain.

-- Reduce the heat to minimal and keep whisking until the mixture thickens, about 1-2 minutes.
+- Reduce the heat to minimal and keep whisking until the mixture thickens, about 1 minute.* (See the notes).

 - Off the heat and adding one egg at a time, keep whisking the mixture until all eggs are incorporated and the batter is of the smooth consistency.